Sanford B. Dole: Early life

 In 1873 he married Anna Prentice Cate.
 In December 1880 he was commissioned as a Notary Public in Honolulu.
-Dole won the 1884 and 1886 elections to the legislature of the Hawaiian Kingdom as a representative from Kauaʻi, serving from 1884–1887, during which time he was active in securing the constitution of 1887.
+Dole won the 1884 and 1886 elections to the legislature of the Hawaiian Kingdom as a representative from Kauaʻi, serving from 1884 to 1887, during which time he was active in securing the constitution of 1887.

 Bayonet Constitution

-In June 1887 local businessmen, sugar planters, and politicians backed by the Honolulu Rifles forced the dismissal of the cabinet of controversial Walter M. Gibson and forced the adoption of the 1887 Constitution of the Kingdom of Hawaii.
+In June 1887, local businessmen, sugar planters, and politicians backed by the Honolulu Rifles forced the dismissal of the cabinet of controversial Walter M. Gibson and forced the adoption of the 1887 Constitution of the Kingdom of Hawaii.
 The new documents limited voting rights to the literate males of Hawaiian, European, and American descent, while imposing income and wealth requirements to be eligible to vote for the House of Nobles.
 This effectively consolidated power among the elite residents of the island.
 In addition, the new Constitution minimized the power of the Monarch in favor of more influential governance by the cabinet.
 Dole and other lawyers of American descent drafted this document, which became known as the "Bayonet Constitution".

 King Kalākaua appointed Dole a justice of the Supreme Court of the Kingdom of Hawaii on December 28, 1887, and to a commission to revise judiciary laws on January 24, 1888.
 After Kalākaua's death, his sister Queen Liliʻuokalani appointed him to her Privy Council on August 31, 1891.